Do or Die (group)

 Do or Die is an American rap trio originally from the East Garfield Park neighborhood on the West Side of Chicago, consisting of N.A.R.D., Belo Zero, and AK-47.
 The group experienced mainstream success with the platinum single "Po Pimp", which peaked at #22 on the Billboard Hot 100.

 Music career

 1996: Picture This

 Do or Die gained a hit with their first single, "Po Pimp".
-Released on a tiny Chicago label, the track became a local hit and sparked the group's signing by Houston's Rap-A-Lot Records.
+Released on an up and coming independent Chicago label, Creator's Way Records, the track became a local hit and sparked the group's signing by Houston's Rap-A-Lot Records.
 Given a wide release in the summer of 1996, the single hit number 22, increasing the buzz for a full-length album from the group.
 In September of that year, Picture This was released on Rap-A-Lot.
 The album was certified Gold and has since reached certified Platinum, and launched the group, as well as fellow Chicago rapper Twista, who was featured on the track, into superstardom.